Cross-Border Data Transfers Post-GDPR Challenges and Solutions

 Differing Data Protection Laws

-Data protection laws vary across countries, making it challenging for organizations to operate the compliance part of their business.
+Data protection laws vary across countries, making it challenging for organisations to operate the compliance part of their business.
 While the GDPR sets high standards for data protection within the EU, other countries may have different requirements.
 Companies must ensure that third-party recipients abroad meet GDPR standards and comply with the specific data protection laws in their jurisdiction.

 Legal Basis for Transfers